bubbleshark/Zedboard-face-detection/README.md

 4. Click the navigation bar on the top and choose Build Project.

 5. After building finished, it will generate the SDCard_image folder under the SDDebug.Pull all of the things under SDCard_image to your SDCard.
 And boot the Zedboard form the SDCard.

+## Usage

+cd /mnt

+./face_detect_baseline_plus.elf 192x144_pgmfile(there are five test pgm files to use) The program will create new file to store the result.